thoughtspot/thoughtspot.github.io/_release/notes.md

 ## Beta Programs
 If you are interested in seeing some of our newest features, we want to add you to our testing group.
 ThoughtSpot is looking for people with all levels of experience: end-users, analysts, administrators, configurators, and so on.
 We like to have a diversity of experience and perspective, and want to hear from you.
 Because we strive for excellence, we will partner with you to adjust the final details of our offerings based on your feedback.

-Please contact us if you are interested in participating in the <a href="mailto:BetaProgram@thoughtspot.com?subject=Montor%20Beta%20Program%20Request" target="_blank">Monitor Beta Program</a>, for monitoring selected metrics over time.
+These features are currently in Beta.
+Please contact us if you are interested in participating:
+- <a href="mailto:BetaProgram@thoughtspot.com?subject=Montor%20Beta%20Program%20Request" target="_blank">Monitor Beta Program</a> for monitoring selected metrics over time.
+- <a href="mailto:BetaProgram@thoughtspot.com?subject=Embrace%20Beta%20Program%20Request" target="_blank">Embrace Beta Program for Redshift</a> to query the new supported external database, Amazon Redshift.

 {: id="upgrade-paths"}
 ## Supported Upgrade Paths

-If you are running one of the following versions, you can upgrade to the 6.0.3 release
+If you are running one of the following versions, you can upgrade to the 6.0.1 release
 directly:

-* 5.3.x to 6.0.3
+* 5.3.x to 6.0.1
-* 5.2.x to 6.0.3
+* 5.2.x to 6.0.1

 (This includes any hotfixes or customer patches on these branches.)

 If you are running a different version, you must do a multiple pass upgrade.
-First, upgrade to version 5.2.x, or version 5.3.x, and then to the 6.0.3 release.
+First, upgrade to version 5.2.x, or version 5.3.x, and then to the 6.0.1 release.

 {% include note.html content="To successfully upgrade your ThoughtSpot cluster, all user profiles must include a valid email address.
 Without valid email addresses, the upgrade is blocked." %}